 In 1939 a sculptor named Eric Kennington carved an effigy of Lawrence of Arabia (who lived near Wareham) in St Martin’s Church.

 Wareham Town Museum opened in 1974 and in the 1980s a by-pass was built.

 Today Wareham is an attractive little market town though it does have two industrial estates, Sandford and Westminster.

 At the beginning of the 20th century, Wareham was still a very small settlement with a population of less than 2,000.
 By 1951 it was still less than 3,000.
 However, during the late 20th century, Wareham grew rapidly.
-Today Wareham has a population of about 5,600.
+In 2022 Wareham had a population of about 5,900.